Kalindro/cyber-oasis-project-reborn-depreciated/README.md

 - strategies.market_performers.market_performers.py
 - All scripts in strategies.manual_utility

-The user required input are exchange API keys, .env file in API folder should have structure as the example ( env_template).
+The user required inputs are exchange API keys, .env file in API folder should have structure as the example (env_template).